-One of the things I often suggest to professionals as a costless and effective way of marketing themselves is to get quoted in industry, local or national media.
-When that happens you then should make sure your target market knows about it.
-It is a promotional opportunity, and one which helps position you as a professional and as a thinker or opinion-shaper in your profession.
-It is part of becoming a recognised expert.
+Getting to be that recognised expert can be a costless and effective way of marketing yourself as industry, local or national media is constantly looking for opinion-shapers and insight.
+But even when professionals do get that media exposure they often overlook the real opportunity: making sure the target market knows about it.
+It is a promotional opportunity, and one which helps position you as the professional and as a thinker or opinion-shaper in your profession that you want to be know as.

 It usually comes at a price however.
 That “price” is that you must be willing to be a target.

 You have to be prepared to be disagreed with, and perhaps even attacked.
 Often unfairly attacked.
-Accept that as the price of building a reputation and putting forward different thinking.
+Disliked by people that have never even met you.
+It is simply a part of the price one must pay.
+Accept that as a necessity in building a reputation and putting forward different thinking.

 No matter how thoughtful your opinion, or insightful and wise you are, there will be mockers and and those who are just downright disagreeable.
 The critics don’t matter though, and they shouldn’t stop you putting yourself out there if you do have good insight and thinking, and opinions which will help others shape their thinking. (who was it who famously said “no statue was ever put up for a critic”?)